 Milo has a sweet taste and I am sure many picky babies would love it.
 But there are many reasons not to give Milo to a baby:

 - First of all, it contains a lot of sugar, which is very unhealthy and can lead to both obesity and cavities.
 In addition, giving a picky baby something with sugar in it, may make the introduction of solid foods even more difficult.
 All humans love sweets!

-- Secondly, even if it does contain several essential vitamins and minerals, including iron, calcium and Vitamins A, B1, B2 & C, Milo is not composed to be an optimal food source for a baby, like formula or breast milk.
+- Secondly, even if it does contain several essential vitamins and minerals, including iron, calcium, and Vitamins A, B1, B2 & C, Milo is not composed to be an optimal food source for a baby, like formula or breast milk.

-- Finally, Milo is based on cow’s milk, and should be used with caution for any child younger than 1 year old.
+- Finally, Milo is based on cow’s milk and should be used with caution for any child younger than 1-year-old.

 Remember that during the whole first year, solid foods – or actually anything but breast milk or formula – are mainly aimed at getting the baby used to other foods.
 You can safely continue to view breast milk or formula as the baby’s primary food source.

-Rather then giving your baby Milo, try offering breast milk or formula shakes.
+Rather than giving your baby Milo, try offering breast milk or formula shakes.
 This may sound like a crazy idea, but seasoning formula or breast milk with a little bit of unsweetened fruit juice, for example, is a lot better than offering Milo or pure fruit juice.
 Read the comment to this question about formula shakes for ideas on what to mix into them.

 I hope this helps,

 Find answers and comments below.